Epigraphy at Warwick

 Publications in press

-- Ghislaine van der Ploeg (MPhil/PhD): Cult of Asclepius [poster presented at British Epigraphy Society in Nov.
+- Ghislaine van der Ploeg (PhD): Cult of Asclepius in the Roman world [poster presented at British Epigraphy Society in Nov.
 2012, on The Emperor as Hiketes: Imperial Worship of Asclepius]

 Departmental bursaries and university scholarships are available for research postgraduates.